 The Organization annually remits a portion of its contributions (excluding in-kind contributions) to Habitat for Humanity International, Inc. (HFHI).
 These funds are used to construct homes in economically depressed areas around the world.
-For the years ended June 30, 2016 and 2015, contributions to HFHI totaled \$4,400 and \$22,500, respectively.
+For the year ended June 30, 2017, the Organization did not make any contributions (\$4,400 for the year ended June 30, 2016).

-During the year ended June 30, 2016, the Organization received grant funds, contributions and pass-through funds from HFHI for unrestricted support, build days support, Stewardship and Organizational Sustainability Initiative (SOSI) fee support, and ReStore marketing support totaling \$91,130 (\$67,950 during the year ended June 30, 2015).
+During the year ended June 30, 2017, the Organization received grant funds, contributions and pass-through funds from HFHI for unrestricted support, build days support, Stewardship and Organizational Sustainability Initiative (SOSI) fee support, and ReStore marketing support totaling \$130,193 (\$91,130 during the year ended June 30, 2016).

-The Organization received grant funds from HFHI, which are sponsored by other organizations, totaling \$121,000 and \$7,500 for the years ended June 30, 2016 and 2015, respectively.
+The Organization received grant funds from HFHI, which are sponsored by other organizations, totaling \$58,367 and \$121,000 for the years ended June 30, 2017 and 2016, respectively.

-During the years ended June 30, 2016 and 2015, the Organization received net proceeds from HFHI through the Cars for Homes program totaling \$11,332 and \$10,312, respectively.
+During the years ended June 30, 2017 and 2016, the Organization received net proceeds from HFHI through the Cars for Homes program totaling \$15,923 and \$11,332, respectively.

 As described in Note 3, HFHI, acting as a re-granting entity for HUD, awarded a capacity building grant to the Organization.
-The Organization recognized grant revenue of \$10,885 related to this grant during the year ended June 30, 2016.
-No similar grant funds were awarded or received during the year ended June 30, 2015.
+The Organization recognized grant revenue of \$41,740 and \$10,885 related to this grant during the years ended June 30, 2017 and 2016, respectively.

 During 2011, the Organization borrowed \$249,900 from HFHI, securing the loan by pledging mortgage receivables.
-The loan was refinanced through proceeds from an additional note through HFHI totaling \$400,300 during the current year.
+The loan was refinanced through proceeds from an additional note through HFHI totaling \$400,300 during the year ended June 30, 2016.
 Refer to Note 9 for further information.

-On March 1, 2011, the Organization commenced a lease for office space located at 1600 East Roosevelt in Wheaton, Illinois with Home Together, LLC.
+On March 1, 2011, the Organization commenced a lease for office space located at 1600 East Roosevelt in Wheaton, Illinois, with Home Together, LLC.
 Refer to Note 8 for more information.

-Chicagoland Habitat for Humanity (CHFH), an organization which DuPage Habitat for Humanity has a representative on their Board of Directors, awarded a capacity building grant to the Organization for the purchase of a utility van.
-The Organization recognized grant revenue of \$20,000 related to this grant during the year ended June 30, 2015.
+Chicagoland Habitat for Humanity (CHFH), an organization which DuPage Habitat for Humanity has a representative on their Board of Directors, awarded a capacity building grant to the Organization.
+The Organization recognized grant revenue of \$45,000 related to this grant during the year ended June 30, 2017.
 No such grant funds were awarded or received during the year ended June 30, 2016.